Crunchy, tangy, & so easy to make, Sourdough English Muffins will bring a smile to your face & another use for your sourdough starter discard!

 - cornmeal or semolina, for coating

-- Combine all the dough ingredients (except for the cornmeal or semolina) in a stand mixer bowl.
-Using the dough hook, knead to form a smooth dough (you can also knead the dough in a bread machine or by hand).
-The dough should be soft and elastic, but not particularly sticky, so add additional flour if needed (use 1 Tbsp increments until you get the desired consistency…this is especially necessary if you’re baking on a humid day).
+- Make the dough: Combine all the dough ingredients (except for the cornmeal or semolina) in a stand mixer bowl.
+Using the dough hook, knead to form a smooth dough.
+You can also knead the dough in a bread machine or by hand.
+The dough should be soft and elastic, but not particularly sticky, so add additional flour if needed (use 1 tablespoon increments until you get the desired consistency.
+This is especially necessary if you’re baking on a humid day).

-- Place the dough in a lightly greased bowl, cover, and immediately place it in the refrigerator (this is called retarding the dough…it allows the sourdough to ferment slowly and develop a more pronounced sour flavor).
+- Place the dough in a lightly greased bowl, cover, and immediately place it in the refrigerator (this is called retarding the dough.
+This allows the sourdough to ferment slowly and develop a more pronounced sour flavor.
 Let the dough chill for 8 hours (or up to 2 days).
-If you don’t want to cook the muffins on a separate day, just set the covered bowl aside to rise for about 1-1/2 hours, or until it's noticeably puffy.
+If you don’t want to cook the muffins on a separate day, just set the covered bowl aside to rise for about 1½ hours, or until it's noticeably puffy.

 - Option 1: Divide the dough in half.
-Working with one piece at a time, roll ½-inch thick, and cut in 3-inch rounds using a biscuit cutter.
+Working with one piece at a time, roll ½-inch thick, and cut in rounds using a 3-inch round cookie cutter.
 Re-roll and cut any remaining scraps.
 Repeat with the remaining half of dough.

-- Carefully transfer the rounds (as many as a time that will fit without crowding) to a large electric griddle preheated to 350°F, or to an ungreased griddle or frying pan that has been preheated over medium-low heat.
+- Cook the muffins: Carefully transfer the rounds (as many as a time that will fit without crowding) to a large electric griddle preheated to 350°F, or to an ungreased griddle or frying pan that has been preheated over medium-low heat.

 - Cook the muffins for about 10 to 12 minutes on each side.
-For the best shape, cook muffins for about 5 minutes on their first side; then lay a quarter sheet pan, or similar flat (though not overly heavy) object atop them.
-Continue cooking for 5-7 minutes or so; then remove the pan, turn muffins over, and finish cooking without the pan on top.
+For the best shape, cook muffins for about 5 minutes on their first side; then lay a quarter sheet baking pan, or similar flat (though not overly heavy) object atop them.
+Continue cooking for 5 to 7 minutes or so; then remove the pan, turn muffins over, and finish cooking without the pan on top.
 This helps keep muffins flat across the top (rather than domed).
-They’re done when an instant-read thermometer inserted in the center of a muffin registers 190°F. The edges may feel a bit soft; that's OK.
+They’re done when a digital thermometer inserted in the center of a muffin registers 190°F. The edges may feel a bit soft; that's OK.

 - Remove the muffins from the griddle, and cool on a rack.
 Store tightly wrapped at room temperature for 4 or 5 days; freeze for longer storage.